magician11/secretkey-encryption/README.md

 Arguments
 * password - string or array of bytes
-* secretKey - Uint8Array
+* secretKey - array of bytes

 When complete, the callback passed in is called with an object containing the following properties
-* salt - Uint8Array with 32 random bytes
+* salt - 32 random bytes
-* encryptedSecretKey - Array of bytes
+* encryptedSecretKey - array of bytes
-* nonce - Uint8Array with 24 random bytes
+* nonce - 24 random bytes

 ### decryptEncryptedSecretKey (password, encryptedSecretKeyBundle, callback)